CONSUMER MEDICINE INFORMATION

 Other side effects not listed above may also occur in some patients.

 Tell your doctor if you notice any other effects.
-Some side effects may only be seen by your doctor.
+Some side effects may only be seen

 What it looks like